 - The inverted and conventional elastomeric membrane;

-- Multilayer roofing of asphalt and gravel (flat or low pitched roofs);
+- Multilayer asphalt and gravel membrane (flat or low slope roofs);

 - Monolayer membrane (EPDM and TPO), etc.

 Roofs have a variable life depending on their quality.
 The service life can oscillate between 15 and 30 years depending on the type of roof and the quality of the installation.
 On the other hand, if there is faulty (bad installation), defect of design or construction, the roof can sink at any moment after the installation.

 Here are some examples of deficiencies that can affect the roof:

 Insulation and ventilation